jheth/bundler-presentation/slides/slideA.md

 # Add to Gemfile #

-* gem 'carbon', :git => 'git://git.sentryds.com/jheth/carbon.git'
+    gem 'carbon', :git => 'git://git.sentryds.com/jheth/carbon.git'

-* bundle install
+    jheth$ bundle install

 !SLIDE bullets incremental transition=fade

 # Resolving Common Errors #

-"Could not find gem 'rspec (>= 0)' in any of the gem sources listed in your Gemfile"
+* Error: "Could not find gem 'rspec (>= 0)' in any of the gem sources listed in your Gemfile"

-P: You've update the code but not the bundle.
-S: bundle install

-P: The specific gem version may no longer be available, so verify the gem version number.
+* Possible Causes:
+*     Gemfile changed and necessary gems are not installed (i.e svn update).
+*     Specified gem version no longer exists in any repositories (you need to svn update).
-S: svn update / git pull (or fix version yourself) bundle install
+* Solution: svn update / git pull && bundle install

+!SLIDE bullets incremental transition=fade

+# Resolving Common Errors #

-P: It's prompting me for a root password?
+* Error: It's prompting me for a root password?
-S: By default bundler will install to the system location.
-Run bundle install with the --path argument.
+* Cause: Bundler installs to the default system location.
+* Solution: Run bundle install with the --path argument.

+!SLIDE bullets incremental transition=fade

+# Resolving Common Errors #

-P: Rake version is conflicting with an already loaded version.
+* Error: Rake version is conflicting with an already loaded version.
+* Reason: The system Rake is conflicting with the local Rake that bundler installed.
-S: bundle exec [command]
+* Solution:: bundle exec [command]